DUI over .15

 - The Court hereby finds that the Defendant’s blood alcohol level at the time of arrest was less than .15%.

 - Because the Defendant’s blood alcohol level was less than .15% at the time of the arrest, the Court will not impose the requirement that the Defendant install the ignition interlock device on the Defendant’s motor vehicle.

 DONE AND ORDERED in Tampa, Florida, this ____ day of __________, 2017.

 The Honorable ________________

 COUNTY COURT JUDGE

-Finding an Attorney for a DUI with a BAL at .15 or Above
+Finding a Lawyer for DUI with a BAC Over .15

 We are experienced in representing clients charged with DUI after submitting to a breath test on the Intoxilzer 8000.
 We are also experienced in representing clients who submitted to a legal blood draw (or were subjected to a forced blood draw after a warrant was obtained).

 Contact us to find out more about how to fight the breath or blood test reading to get it suppressed or excluded from evidence.
 Call (813) 250-0500 to talk with an attorney over the phone immediately or to schedule an office consultation.